mozilla/application-services/docs/dependency-management.md

 # Dependency Management Guidelines

-This repo uses third-party code from a variety of sources, so we need to be mindful of how these dependencies will affect our consumers.
+This repository uses third-party code from a variety of sources, so we need to be mindful of how these dependencies will affect our consumers.
 Considerations include:

 * General code quality.